Erasmus

 – Indonesian University of Education (Universitas Pendidikan Indonesia),

-- University of Jakarta, Indonesia (Universitas Negeri Jakarta Indonesia).
+– University of Jakarta in Indonesia (Universitas Negeri Jakarta Indonesia).

-This week of immersion in the International Relations Department (DRI) enabled us to meet our partners and lay the foundations for future work between the universities.
+This week of immersion within the International Relations Department (DRI) provided an opportunity to meet partners and lay the foundations for collaboration between universities.

-- Develop partnerships with and between Asian universities;
+– Develop partnerships with and between universities in Asia;

-- Support the local education system by supporting academics French-speaking students in tourism eco-management, management and marketing;
+– Support the local education system by promoting training for French-speaking students in eco-management, management, and tourism marketing;

-- Boosting French language sections in these 3 countries;
+– Revitalize French departments in these three countries;

-- Support the academics technical training of future professionals and teachers;
+– Supporting technical training for future professionals and teachers;

-• Teaching mobility for 2 lecturers from IAE Savoie Mont Blanc's Centre International de Tourisme, Hôtellerie et Management des Evénements (CITHEME): Florence Besson Reynaud and Pierre Folliet at the Tourism SUMMER SCHOOL in MALAYSIA (University of Malaya) from July 24 to 28, 2023.
+• Teaching mobility for two teachers from the International Center for Tourism, Hospitality, and Event Management (CITHEME) at IAE Savoie Mont Blanc: Florence Besson Reynaud and Pierre Folliet during the SUMMER SCHOOL in Tourism organized in MALAYSIA (University of Malaya) from July 24 to 28, 2023.

-Objectives Within the framework of the E+KA 171 2022 project, to set up intensive training in tourism-related professions, going beyond the purely linguistic aspects, common to the 5 universities of the 3 partner countries, i.e. Laos, Malaysia and Indonesia, during sessions at academics for students and teachers of the courses concerned.
+Objectives : to set up, as part of the E+KA 171 2022 project, intensive training courses in tourism professions, going beyond purely linguistic aspects, common to the five universities in the three partner countries, namely Laos, Malaysia, and Indonesia, during training sessions for students and teachers in the relevant fields.

-This first edition of the Summer University in Tourism was successfully held in Kuala Lumpur, thanks to the support of South-East Asian academic institutions and partners such as the Agence Universitaire de la Francophonie and the French Embassy.
+This first edition of the summer school in tourism was successfully held in Kuala Lumpur thanks to the support of academic institutions in Southeast Asia, as well as partners such as the Agence Universitaire de la Francophonie and the French Embassy.

 img 6

-30 students and 12 colleagues from the 5 partner establishments (University of Malaya, Universiti Kabangsaan Malaysia, Universitas Negeri Jakarta Indonesia, Universitas Pendidikan Indonesia, National University of Laos) worked on a project to create "tourism products", alternating classes and work sessions in international groups in a "business challenge" format, providing an opportunity for numerous exchanges in international teams on concepts, marketing, finance, communication... but also on cultural diversity.
+30 students and 12 colleagues from the five partner institutions (University of Malaya, Universiti Kabangsaan Malaysia, Universitas Negeri Jakarta Indonesia, Universitas Pendidikan Indonesia, National University of Laos) worked on a project to create "tourism products," alternating between classes and international group work sessions in a "business challenge" format.
+This provided an opportunity for numerous exchanges within international teams on concepts, marketing, finance, communication, and cultural diversity.

 img 4

-Testimonial Florence BESSON-REYNAUD: "I had the immense pleasure of teaching in Southeast Asia for the Summer University in Tourism, and came back dazzled by the dazzling diversity of cultures, languages, gastronomies and religions of the participants from Malaysia, Indonesia and Laos... but above all touched by what connects us so strongly beyond our differences" .
+Testimonial from Florence BESSON-REYNAUD: "I had the immense pleasure of traveling to Southeast Asia to teach at a summer university program on tourism, and I came back dazzled by the striking diversity of cultures, languages, cuisines, and religions of the participants from Malaysia, Indonesia, and Laos... but above all, I was touched by what connects us so strongly beyond our differences."

 ========================